StevenLy369/currency-converter/src/README.md

 * Run npm install -> npm run build -> npm run start
 * A popup should appear

+## Spec
+* Input 10 USD into CAD.
+Output = 14.10 CAD
+* 10 USD into WOW.
+Output = Please input one of the 5 currencies we support; AUD, CAD, DOP, HKD, SEK

 ## Known Bugs